History, tourist information, and nearby accommodation

 The Thames came right up to the foot of the south terrace (this was before the Embankment was built).
 In 1835 Chambers' design was extended with the addition of an east wing designed by Robert Smirke.

 Somerset House has been the home of several of Britain's most prestigious organizations over the years, including the Royal Society, the Society of Antiquities, Royal Navy, and Inland Revenue.
 But the body most often associated with Somerset House is the General Register of Births, Deaths, and Marriages, which occupied the north wing for over a century until 1973.

-Now, Somerset House is a multi-purpose venue, with offices, art galleries, an ice rink, and a museum.
+Now, Somerset House is a multi-purpose venue, with offices, cafes, art galleries, a seasonal ice rink, and a museum.
 The Courtauld Institute of Art moved here in 1990, and the associated Courtauld Gallery eight years later.
 The Gilbert Collection of silver, gold, and mosaics has been housed in Somerset House since 2000.

-Visiting Somerset House is quite an experience; the neo-classical architecture is quite spectacular, and the views from the riverside terrace is superb.
+Visiting Somerset House is quite an experience; the neo-classical architecture is quite spectacular, and the view from the riverside terrace is superb.